amhoesk/amhoesk/README.md

 ### Hey, welcome to my page! 👋

-I'm Amir Eskandari, a biomechanist, passionate about coding.
+I'm Amir Eskandari, a data scientist/biomechanist, passionate about coding.